Origin Collection

 I was sentenced to 10 years and served 7 years and 8 months of incarceration.
 In an instant, I was torn from a life of nature, wellness, and peace, and thrown into a dungeon of metal, poison, and brutality.

-Most prisoners had some family, friends, gangs; a circle of familiarity.
+Most prisoners had some family, friends, gangs; a circle of familiarity in there with them.
 I had no one.
-I walked alone in a wilderness of concrete and noise, and I had to learn to adapt.
+I walked alone in a wilderness of concrete and jarring noise, and I had to learn to adapt.
 Working out became my sanctuary.
 Books were my way to connect to life outside.
 I built a small library—around 80 books—but when I was thrown into solitary, the books were taken.

 In that silence, stripped of even my books, something new stirred.
 With nothing but time and my thoughts, I began to write.
 And from that darkness, the vision of Rey The Key was born.